kalyntn97/ReadIt/README.md

 ## Next Steps:
 - Make the app mobile-responsive.
-- Add create a collection feature
+- Add create a collection feature.
-- More forms to store notes e.g. sticky notes
+- More forms to store notes e.g. sticky notes.
-- Get data from a web page and generate audio
+- Get data from a web page and generate audio.